viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

         self.add_one(user)
 ```

-The convenience methods for making CRUD operations over users can be added to command
+The convenience methods for performing CRUD operations on users can be incorporated using
-line interface via `cli` module.
-Below is an example on how to create new user from
+the `cli` module.
+The following example demonstrates the process of creating a new user
-command-line.
+from the command-line interface.

 ```python
 import click